shoyer/cyordereddict/README.rst

     ``__contains__``    ``100 in ordereddict``                                   2
     ==================  =================================  =========================

-    Numbers larger than 1 mean cyorderedict is faster.
-To run yourself, use ``cyordereddict.benchmark()``.
+    To run these yourself, use ``cyordereddict.benchmark()``

 Install:
     ``pip install cyordereddict``

 Dependencies:
-    cyorderedict is written with Cython, but requires no dependecies other than CPython and a C compiler.
+    CPython and a C compiler.
+Cython is only required for the dev version.

 Use:
     .. code-block:: python

-        try:
         from cyordereddict import OrderedDict

-        except ImportError:
-            from collections import OrderedDict
+Cavaets:
+    ``cyorderedddict.OrderedDict`` is an extension type (like the built-in ``dict``) instead of a Python class.
+This means that in a few pathological cases its behavior will defer from ``collections.OrderedDict``:

+    * The ``inspect`` module does not work on ``cyorderedddict.OrderedDict`` methods.
+    * Extension types use slots intead of dictionariess, so you cannot add custom attributes without making a subclass (e.g., ``OrderedDict.foo = 'bar'`` will fail).

+    You can do anything else you might do with an OrderedDict, including making
+    subclasses: everything else passes the ``collections.OrderedDict`` test suite.

 License:
-    MIT. cyordereddict is largely adapted from the Python standard library, which is available under the Python Software Foundation License.
+    MIT. cyordereddict is largely adapted from the Python standard library, which uses the Python Software Foundation License.